Es Caló

 That, due to the peculiarity of being Es Caló at the narrowest point of Formentera, the distance from the beaches on that side of the island is minimal.
 Less than 2 kilometers.

-In the summer of 2019, 11 swords were found buried in the sandy bottom of Es Caló, which went to the Archaeological Museum of Ibiza and Formentera for their recovery and restoration.
+In the summer of 2019, 11 swords were discovered buried in the sandy seabed of Es Caló.
+These artifacts were subsequently sent to the Archaeological Museum of Ibiza and Formentera for recovery and restoration.

 Festivities in Es Caló, Formentera